Skip to content

 • Clear Selection: Deselects each of the selected activities.

-• Toggle Selection: Switches each option from deselected to selected, or selected to deselected.
+• Toggle Selection: Switches each option from deselected to selected, or selected to de-selected.

 Back to top